lucidsoftware/lucid-programming-competition-2021/problems/ScariestPath/description.md

 At house 0, the visitor gets scared 4 times by the house itself.
 They have visited houses 1 and 3, so they are scared 10 times by house 3 and 4 times by house 1.
 They are scared 18 times in total.

 At house 2, the visitor gets scared 4 times by the house itself.
-They have visited houses 0 and 1, sot they are scared 4 times by each.
+They have visited houses 0 and 1, so they are scared 4 times by each.
 They are scared 12 times in total.

 Thus, the visitor is scared `10 + 4 + 18 + 12 = 44` times in total.